-The outset for our environmental protection is the life cycle approach.
-This means that we take responsibility for the environmental impacts of our operation and our products throughout their life cycle.
-In accordance with our purchasing policy, our product procurement process includes determining the suppliers’ commitment to the environmental aspects.
-In 2016, 67% of our raw material suppliers had the ISO14001 certification.
-All contract partners, such as contractors and subcontractors, must be committed to Nokian Tyres’ principles.
+The outset of our environmental protection is the life cycle approach.
+This means that we take responsibility for the environmental impacts of our activities and products throughout their life cycle.
+In accordance with our purchasing policy, our product procurement process includes determining our suppliers’ commitment to the environmental aspects.
+In 2017, 71% of our raw material suppliers had the ISO 14001 certification.
+We require all of our contract partners, including suppliers and contractors, to commit to our principles.

-Most of a tyre’s environmental impacts are generated during use.
+Most of the environmental impacts during a tyre’s life cycle are generated during its use.
 The single most important factor is the vehicle’s fuel consumption.
 Fuel consumption can be decreased by reducing the tyre’s weight and rolling resistance, thereby cutting the exhaust gas emissions and the formation of greenhouse gases.
 However, the most significant factor affecting the level of exhaust gas emissions is the driving style.
-Economic driving can generate 10–20% savings in fuel consumption.
+Economic driving can lower fuel consumption by 10–20%.

-Lately, there has been discussion about the microplastics that are ending up in seas, and motor vehicles have been brought up as one of the sources.
-Regarding tyres, the term “microplastics” is somewhat misleading because tyres contain rubber rather than plastic.
+Motor vehicles have been brought up as one of the sources of microplastics that are ending up in seas and other bodies of water.
+In the context of tyres, the term “microplastics” is somewhat misleading because tyres contain rubber rather than plastic.
 However, plastic and rubber are both polymers.
-Tyre wear generates tyre dust, and many publications have included it under micropolymers or microplastics.

 One important aspect of reducing the harmful impacts of driving is how we can prevent particle emissions from traffic or control them in an eco-friendlier way from the infrastructure perspective.
 Such areas for improvement could include sewer systems, ditch embankments or water purification.